dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 The following conditions apply to error handling with `InvokeAsync<T>`:

 * If a call to `InvokeAsync<T>` fails synchronously, for example because the supplied arguments can't be serialized, a .NET exception occurs.
-It's up to the developer to provide code to catch the exception.
+Developer code must catch the exception.
 If app code in an event handler or component lifecycle method doesn't handle an exception, the resulting exception is fatal to the circuit.
 * If a call to `InvokeAsync<T>` fails asynchronously, for example because the JavaScript-side code throws an exception or returns a `Promise` that completed as `rejected`, the .NET <xref:System.Threading.Tasks.Task> fails.
-It's up to the developer to provide code to catch the exception.
+Developer code must catch the exception.
 If using the [await](/dotnet/csharp/language-reference/keywords/await) operator, consider wrapping the method call in a [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
 Otherwise, the failing code results in an unhandled exception that's fatal to the circuit.
 * By default, calls to `InvokeAsync<T>` must complete within a certain period or or else the call times out.
 The default timeout period is one minute.
 The timeout protects the code against a loss in network connectivity or JavaScript code that never sends back a completion message.
 If the call times out, the resulting `Task` fails with an <xref:System.OperationCanceledException>.
 Trap and process the exception with logging.

-Similarly, it's possible for JavaScript code to initiate calls to .NET methods indicated by the [[JSInvokable] attribute](xref:blazor/javascript-interop#invoke-net-methods-from-javascript-functions).
+Similarly, JavaScript code may initiate calls to .NET methods indicated by the [[JSInvokable] attribute](xref:blazor/javascript-interop#invoke-net-methods-from-javascript-functions).
 If these .NET methods throw an unhandled exception:

-* It's *not* treated as fatal to the circuit.
+* The exception isn't treated as fatal to the circuit.
 * The JavaScript-side `Promise` is rejected.

 You have the option of using error handling code on either the .NET side or the JavaScript side of the method call.